 A2Z Drone Delivery’s mission as of late has been expanding its lineup of drone delivery hardware.
 Its mostly known for its patented delivery system, and the company focuses on last-mile drone deliveries.

 The company initially started as a university project back in 2016 at Brown University in Providence, Rhode Island.
-The company itself is relatively new having started up at the beginning of 2021.
-The company, which was co-founded by former Google software engineer Evan Hertafeld, is based in Los Angeles.
+A2Z itself is relatively new having started up at the beginning of 2021.
+The company, which was co-founded by former Google software engineer Evan Hertafeld, is based near Los Angeles.